Using Safety Key Performance Indicators in Your Aviation SMS

 Points to Remember about KPIs

 KPIs can change!
 Don't expect to set KPIs and walk away from this task.
-Our seasonal operating environments and civil aviation regulatory environment changes.
+Our seasonal operating environments and civil aviation regulatory environment change.
 You will need a simple way to change your KPIs as time progresses.

 KPIs must be continuously monitored.
 Don't create them and forget them.
 Keep an eye on them because KPIs are the important elements in your safety program that drive continuous improvement of the SMS.

 Use KPIs in setting aviation SMS and organizational goals and objectives!
 If you cannot measure it, how can you fix it?